GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/architecture-overview/index.md

 ### Referencing extension resources {: #ref-files }

 Extension HTML pages can use the same tags as a regular HTML page to add an extension asset.
-Content Scripts can also access extension resources, such as images and fonts, but require some extra steps which are described in [Accessing extension files in Content Scripts][doc-ref].
+Content scripts can also access extension resources, such as images and fonts, but require extra steps which are described in [Accessing extension files in Content Scripts][doc-ref].

 ## Take the next step {: #next-steps }